 A:The Captain and the Deckhand split the tips.
 So at the end of the day you can tip either Crew and they will split the tips at the end of the day.

 You are welcome to tip them when you get off the boat or at the fillet station.

-They know it's a sign of appreciation in reflection of how hard they work to make the trip truly a "Trip of a Lifetime".
+They know it’s a sign of appreciation in reflection of how hard they work.
+We recommend $25.00-$30.00 per client to be given to either crewman to be split between crew.